 Now that gDrive is out, I would suggest that the biggest winner may be the use of Chrome…and those little ChromeBooks (I would love one of those…).
 Once you’re in gDrive, you can select a file and view, edit, and revise this file within Chrome.
 This includes audio, images, “mindmaps”, and video using some of the great new apps in Chrome that take advantage of your files in gDrive.
 Some of the new apps that provide this functionality are:

-- For photos I prefer Pixlr Editor and Pixlr Express over Aviary for Google Drive.
+- For photos I prefer Pixlr Editor and Pixlr Express.

 - For video…the WeVideo for Google Drive looks like a great way to collaboratively edit video…I haven’t really tested it that much as of yet.